rancher/rke2/README.md

 Finally, the location of the config file can be changed either through the cli argument `--config FILE, -c FILE`, or the environment variable `$RKE2_CONFIG_FILE`.

+## Release cadence
+RKE2 maintains pace with upstream Kubernetes releases.
+Our goal is to release patch releases within one week, and new minors within 30 days.

+Our release versioning reflects the version of upstream Kubernetes that is being released.
+For example, the RKE2 release v1.36.1+rke2r1 maps to the v1.36.1 Kubernetes release.
+We add a postfix in the form of +rke2r<number> to allow us to make additional releases using the same version of upstream Kubernetes while remaining semver compliant.
+For example, if we discovered a high severity bug in v1.36.1+rke2r1 and needed to release an immediate fix for it, we would release v1.36.1+rke2r2.

 ## FAQ

 - [How is this different from RKE1 or K3s?](https://docs.rke2.io/#how-is-this-different-from-rke-or-k3s)